Dolce & Gabbana • Perfect Finish Creamy Foundation • Foundations

 Age: 36-43 Skin: Oily, Fair Hair: Brown Eyes: Hazel

 I just started trying this foundation-I love it.
 Bobbi Brown long ago discontinued my favorite Smooth Skin Foundation and this is similar, and superior to that formula.
 It provides medium to heavy coverage, and lasts all day without patchiness or fading on my oily sensitive skin when I wear this over my favorite Murad Oil-Control Mattifyer primer.
 I do not get more than 3-4 hours of wear over an oil-free moisturizer or alone.
 Wear over Laura Mercier oil-free primer gives me a good 5-6 hours of wear (I do have to blot).
 The finish of this is matte on me, and I do not feel that it oxidizes though I use the lightest shade, Classic I believe, and it is super-pale.
 I wear Warm Ivory in Bobbi Brown foundations (sorry, I have never worn MAC foundations, but I should find my equivalent) and find the Classic to be more equal to Bobbi Brown Porcelain.
 I should have purchased one or two shades darker-75 or 78-but I ordered online and it's the dead of winter-I don't mind just using this up and going up a shade when the sun shines again in the spring.
 For me this is a perfect winter foundation.
 I need a bit more coverage this time of year as I get super pale and any redness or slight imperfection stands out more.
 I apply this with my fingers.
 I don't know if I will be wearing this or my other favorite, GA Maestro in the summer as this is more coverage than I generally need in summer.
 I work hard to keep the flaky patches off of my skin with peels and other products so I can't address how it may or may not highlight that common winter skin issue.
 My only complaint is the unnecessarily large container that it comes in.
 Way too big.
 I don't mind a pot, I don't know that there is a better way to hold this texture of foundation, just not so large.
 It comes with a spatula that I use to take product out and then I wash it afterwards.
 If you google the Beauty Professor she recently posted swatches of almost all of the shades of this foundation (a couple were missing from the counter she was at) along with a great review.
 UPDATE 6/2/2013: I still love this foundation but never got to finish it, I had some wear issues that I only realized after using it a bit longer.
 It doesn't last like the Bobbi foundation that I miss, I only get about 4-6 hours with my favorite Murad Primer.
 Maybe this is only a winter foundation for me when it's super dry outside-extending the wear time.
 My favorite for the last two months has been Stila's Stay All Day Foundation.
-I'm reducing the rating to four stars.
+I'm reducing the rating to three stars.

 Age: 36-43 Skin: Oily Hair: Black Eyes: Black